fmugianesi/CHROMATIC/README.md

 ##  Identify the major types of 3D interaction
-In order to better capture the biological meaning of 3D types, we mapped 3D types into lists of 1D loci (as in step no.16) and measured their overlap with the functional genomic features of active enhancers (AE), active promoters (AP), poised enhancers (PE), bivalent promoters (BP), super-enhancers (SE), and constitutive LADs (CL).
+In order to better capture the biological meaning of 3D-types, we mapped 3D-types into lists of 1D loci (as in step no.16) and measured their overlap with the functional genomic features of active enhancers (AE), active promoters (AP), poised enhancers (PE), bivalent promoters (BP), super-enhancers (SE), and constitutive LADs (CL).
 This overlap was measured with the command *intersect -v* from the BEDTools toolkit (Quinlan and Hall, 2010).
 As an example, you can find our data of the overlap between '3Dtype_0_allchrs.bed' and AE in the subfolder './data/NPC/CHROMATIC/major3Dtypes/' with the name '3Dtype0_AE_overlap.bed'.
-We counted the number of entries in this file and we repeated the same for all 3D types, and for AP, PE, BP, SE, and CL.
+We counted the number of entries in this file and we repeated the same for all 3D-types, and for AP, PE, BP, SE, and CL.
-Then, we used the following scripts to compute the Log of the Odds Ratio of each overlap, use this data as input for Principal Component Analysis and K-means unsupervised clustering, in order to find the major types of 3D interactions, given by clusters of the previously identified 3D types.
+Then, we used the following scripts to compute the Log of the Odds Ratio of each overlap, use this data as input for Principal Component Analysis and K-means unsupervised clustering, in order to find the major types of 3D interactions, given by clusters of the previously identified 3D-types.
 You can follow this process or you can modify it to include other functional genomic features in your classification (beyond AE, AP, etc.).

-### 17. Clustering of 3D types into major 3D types
+### 17. Clustering of 3D-types into major 3D-types
-Use the script '17_from3Dtypes_to_major3Dtypes.py' contained in the subfolder './code/5_major3Dtypes/' to obtain the clusters of 3D types corresponding to the major 3D types.
+Use the script '17_from3Dtypes_to_major3Dtypes.py' contained in the subfolder './code/5_major3Dtypes/' to obtain the clusters of 3D-types corresponding to the major 3D-types.
-Prepare the input of the overlap of functional genomic features with 3D types as described above.
+Prepare the input of the overlap of functional genomic features with 3D-types as described above.
 In the part of the script of PCA, follow the comments to choose the number of PCs that explain at least the 80% of the total variance.
 In our application case in NPC, we set *PCA(n_components=3)* because the first 3 PCs explained the 90.88% of the total variance.
 Then, PCA is performed with the chosen number of components and the obtained data is used for K-means clustering.
-To determine the number of clusters to compute, the K-means algorithm is run multiple times with a different number of clusters (from 1 to 17 in NPC, where 17 3D types were classified).
+To determine the number of clusters to compute, the K-means algorithm is run multiple times with a different number of clusters (from 1 to 17 in NPC, where 17 3D-types were classified).
 For each solution, the Within Cluster Sum of Squares (WCSS) is computed.
 To determine the number of clusters to use, we use the approach known as the Elbow method, which consists of looking for a kink or elbow in the plot of the values of WCSS against the number of clusters (which is produced by the script in the part of K-means, and saved in './data/NPC/CHROMATIC/major3Dtypes/' as 'kink_NPC.pdf').
 The elbow point is identified by the different exponential of the descent on the left and the right of the plot.
 In our application in NPC, the elbow appeared in correspondence with 4 clusters of major types of interactions, so we do *KMeans(n_clusters=4)*.
-Finally, the script plots the identified clusters of 3D types on the PC1 and PC2.
-Even though it is not included in this script, we could associate the 4 major 3D types with their functional outcome, by studying:
+Finally, the script plots the identified clusters of 3D-types on the PC1 and PC2.
+Even though it is not included in this script, we could associate the 4 major 3D-types with their functional outcome, by studying:
 1. their enrichment/depletion in AE, AP, PE, BP, SE, CL
 2. looking at their corresponding genes, the proportion of genes that are highly-, lowly-expressed or silent
 3. the proportion of their overlap with A/B compartments.
-Thanks to this, we called the obtained 4 major 3D types as Active, Neuronal TFs, PcG-Bivalent and Inactive, as it appears in the final plot generated by the script '17_from3Dtypes_to_major3Dtypes.py', saved in './data/NPC/CHROMATIC/major3Dtypes/' as 'PCA_NPC.pdf'.
+Thanks to this, we called the obtained 4 major 3D-types as Active, Neuronal TFs, PcG-Bivalent and Inactive, as it appears in the final plot generated by the script '17_from3Dtypes_to_major3Dtypes.py', saved in './data/NPC/CHROMATIC/major3Dtypes/' as 'PCA_NPC.pdf'.
 You can modify names, colors and other parameters according to your findings.

-### 18. Count pixels associated with the major 3D types and annotate the contact maps with the major 3D types
+### 18. Count pixels associated with the major 3D-types and annotate the contact maps with the major 3D-types
-Use the script '18_annotate_pixels_major3Dtypes_NP.py' contained in the subfolder './code/5_major3Dtypes/' to count the number of pixels classified in each major 3D type and annotate the contact maps with the major 3D types.
+Use the script '18_annotate_pixels_major3Dtypes_NP.py' contained in the subfolder './code/5_major3Dtypes/' to count the number of pixels classified in each major 3D-type and annotate the contact maps with the major 3D-types.
 The input is:
 1. one of the two output of step no.13, named '3Dint-3Dtype_allchrs.npz' and saved in './data/NPC/CHROMATIC/3Dtypes/'
 2. the overlap-matrix generated at step no.11 for each chromosome, saved in './data/NPC/CHROMATIC/3Dtypes/' (with the name 'sum_CHROMATIC_peaks_allfactors_chr1.npz', for chromosome 1).
-In our application to NPC, we found that the optimal number of clusters (major 3D types) is 4, thus in the script we set *n_clu = 4*.
+In our application to NPC, we found that the optimal number of clusters (major 3D-types) is 4, thus in the script we set *n_clu = 4*.
 Change this parameter according to the number of clusters you identified.
-Also, change the parameters relative to which 3D types compose every major 3D type according to your findings.
+Also, change the parameters relative to which 3D-types compose every major 3D-type according to your findings.
 The output is:
-1. a compressed array for each chromosome, representing intra-chromosomal contact maps annotating the identified major 3D types, saved in './data/NPC/CHROMATIC/major3Dtypes/' (with the name 'painted_hicmap_major3Dtypes_chr1.npz' for chromosome 1).
+1. a compressed array for each chromosome, representing intra-chromosomal contact maps annotating the identified major 3D-types, saved in './data/NPC/CHROMATIC/major3Dtypes/' (with the name 'painted_hicmap_major3Dtypes_chr1.npz' for chromosome 1).
 In this folder you can find an example of it, for our application in NPC.
 Since in NPC we have 4 major clusters, the generated map can assume value 0, 1, 2, 3, 4, where each value corresponds to a different classification: 0:unclassified, 1:nTFs, 2:Inactive, 3:Active, 4:PcG-Bivalent.
 See step no.20 for more details about this map.
-2. a numpy array that describes the number of pixels associated to each 3D type, saved in './data/NPC/CHROMATIC/major3Dtypes/' as 'counter_pixels_major3Dtypes_NP.npy'.
+2. a numpy array that describes the number of pixels associated to each 3D-type, saved in './data/NPC/CHROMATIC/major3Dtypes/' as 'counter_pixels_major3Dtypes_NP.npy'.
 The script also prints the total number of classified pixels genome-wide.

-### 19. Optional: Pie-chart of the major 3D types
+### 19. Optional: Pie-chart of the major 3D-types
-Use the script '19_plot_major3Dtypes_piechart.py' contained in the subfolder './code/5_major3Dtypes/' to plot with a pie-chart the number of pixels associated with the major 3D types.
+Use the script '19_plot_major3Dtypes_piechart.py' contained in the subfolder './code/5_major3Dtypes/' to plot with a pie-chart the number of pixels associated with the major 3D-types.
 The input is the output of step no.18, saved in './data/NPC/CHROMATIC/major3Dtypes/' as 'counter_pixels_major3Dtypes_NP.npy'.
 The plot is saved in './data/NPC/CHROMATIC/major3Dtypes/' as 'piechart_major3Dtypes_NPC.pdf'.

-### 20. Optional: Paint the contact maps with the major 3D types
+### 20. Optional: Paint the contact maps with the major 3D-types
-To look at specific loci, you can use the script '20_paint_hicmap_major3Dtypes_NP.py' contained in the subfolder './code/5_major3Dtypes/' to "paint" your contact maps with the classified major 3D types, each one with a different color.
+To look at specific loci, you can use the script '20_paint_hicmap_major3Dtypes_NP.py' contained in the subfolder './code/5_major3Dtypes/' to "paint" your contact maps with the classified major 3D-types, each one with a different color.
-The input is the intra-chromosomal contact maps annotating the identified major 3D types generated in step no.18, saved in './data/NPC/CHROMATIC/major3Dtypes/'.
+The input is the intra-chromosomal contact maps annotating the identified major 3D-types generated in step no.18, saved in './data/NPC/CHROMATIC/major3Dtypes/'.
-In the script we plot the major 3D types in the region chr18:53800000-56600000 containing the gene Zfp608.
+In the script we plot the major 3D-types in the region chr18:53800000-56600000 containing the gene Zfp608.
 Thus, the input map is 'painted_hicmap_major3Dtypes_chr18.npz'.
 You run this script for several different regions as indicated in the comments.
-The script is currently designed to plot 4 major 3D types, so, if you have a different number of major 3D types, you have to modify some parameters, such as the colormap and *vmax* in the *imshow* command.
+The script is currently designed to plot 4 major 3D-types, so, if you have a different number of major 3D-types, you have to modify some parameters, such as the colormap and *vmax* in the *imshow* command.
-The output is saved in './data/NPC/CHROMATIC/major3Dtypes/' as 'painted_hicmap_Zfp608.png', plotting the 3D interactions that were classified in different major 3D typess with different colors.
+The output is saved in './data/NPC/CHROMATIC/major3Dtypes/' as 'painted_hicmap_Zfp608.png', plotting the 3D interactions that were classified in different major 3D-types with different colors.
 The white background is set to transparent to allow you to overlap this map with the original Hi-C map, and discern which Hi-C interactions have finally been classified.